kkokotero/BohemianServer/README.md

 ---

-## Middleware Integration (CORS)
+## Integration of Middleware (CORS)

-Handling requests from different origins is essential in web development.
-Bohemian Server seamlessly integrates a **CORS** middleware that applies to all defined routes:
+Handling requests from different origins is essential in web applications.
+Bohemian Server integrates middleware for **CORS** that is applied globally:

 ```typescript
 import { cors } from 'bohemian-server/utils';